joaodias/hugito-app/README.md

 ## How to Contribute
 The contribution rules are being forced by GitMagic.
 Don't be afraid to make a mistake :satisfied:.
 It is OK.
 And GitMagic will tell you what is wrong :cop:.
 The rules are defined in `contributing.json` and you can check the meaning of each rule here: https://gitmagic.io/rules/

+### Important Considerations
+The application uses some environment variables that must be configured prior to the execution.
+These variables are different depending on the environment they are used: development and production.
+Be careful to point to the right `.env` file before start developing and before opening a pull request.
+These variables can be configured in `main.go`.

 ## Roadmap
 - [x] Github Integration and Authentication
 - [x] Content Editing in Markdown with live preview